Signal Recovery From Product of Two Vandermonde Matrices: Abstract

 \section{Abstract}

 In this work, we present some new results for compressed sensing and phase retrieval.
 For compressed sensing, it is shown that if the unknown $n$-dimensional vector can be expressed as a linear combination of $s$ unknown Vandermonde vectors (with Fourier vectors as a special case) and the measurement matrix is a Vandermonde matrix, exact recovery of the vector with $2s$ measurements and $O(\mathrm{poly}(s))$ complexity is possible when $n \geq 2s$.
-Hence, in this case, there is no need for random measurements (with the number of measurements scaled by $\log(n)$) as required by conventional compressed sensing theory.
-From these results, a measurement matrix is constructed from which it is possible to recover $s$-sparse $n$-dimensional vectors for $n \geq 2s$ with as few as $2s$ measurements and with a recovery algorithm of $O(\mathrm{poly}(s))$ complexity.
-This seems to be the first measurement matrix construction achieving exact recovery of $s$-sparse vectors with $O(s)$ measurements (achieving the lower bound of $2s$) and $O(\mathrm{poly}(s))$ complexity (typically, the recovery complexity is $O(\mathrm{poly}(n))$), significantly improving upon a classical construction by Bourgain et al. In the second part of the work, these results are extended to the challenging problem of phase retrieval (compressed sensing with magnitude-only observations).
+This result can be seen as a version of Prony's (or matrix pencil) method applied to the dual (time) domain.
+Based on this result, a new class of measurement matrices is presented from which it is possible to recover $s$-sparse $n$-dimensional vectors for $n \geq 2s$ with as few as $2s$ measurements and with a recovery algorithm of $O(\mathrm{poly}(s))$ complexity.
+In the second part of the work, these results are extended to the challenging problem of phase retrieval (compressed sensing with magnitude-only observations).
 The most significant discovery in this direction is that if the unknown $n$-dimensional vector is composed of $s$ frequencies with at least one being non-harmonic, $n \geq 4s - 1$ and we take at least $8s-3$ Fourier measurements, there are, remarkably, only \textit{two} possible vectors producing the observed measurement values and they are easily obtainable from each other.
 The two vectors can be found by an algorithm with only $O(\mathrm{poly}(s))$ complexity.
 This result is interesting when put in relation to recent work by Xu which shows that solving Fourier phase retrieval with $O(\mathrm{poly}(n))$ complexity proves that P = NP holds for the well known P vs NP problem.
-An immediate application of the new result is construction of a measurement matrix from which it is possible to recover all $s$-sparse $n$-dimensional signals (up to a global phase) from $O(s)$ magnitude-only measurements and $O(\mathrm{poly}(s))$ recovery complexity when $n \geq 4s - 1$.
-As a consequence, the proposed matrix construction solves (and significantly improves upon) an open problem by Xu on finding a measurement matrix construction from which one can (provably) recover any $s$-sparse vector with $O(s\log(n/s))$ phase-less measurements and 1-norm minimization.
+An immediate application of the new result is construction of a measurement matrix from which it is possible to recover almost all $s$-sparse $n$-dimensional signals (up to a global phase) from $O(s)$ magnitude-only measurements and $O(\mathrm{poly}(s))$ recovery complexity when $n \geq 4s - 1$.
+As a consequence, for almost all $s$-sparse $n$-dimensional signals, the proposed matrix construction significantly improves upon a result by Xu on finding a measurement matrix construction from which one can (provably) recover $s$-sparse signals with $O(s\log(n/s))$ phase-less measurements and 1-norm minimization.